duncanp-sonar/almvm/labs/vstsextend/sonarcloud/readme.md

 ## Exercise 3: Set up pull request integration

-   Setting up code analysis to run when a pull request is created has two parts:
+   Configurating SonarCloud analysis to run when a pull request is created has two parts:
    - the SonarCloud project needs to be provided with an access token so it can add PR comments to VSTS, and
    - a Branch Policy needs to be configured in VSTS to trigger the PR build

 1. Create a **Personal Access Token** in VSTS.

-   - Follow the instructions in this [article](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate){:target="_blank"} for instructions to create your token.
+   - Follow the instructions in this [article](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate){:target="_blank"} to create a token with **Code (read and write)** scope.

-   SonarCloud requires the permissions authorized scope **Code (read and write)** to be able to post comments to pull requests.
+   > SonarCloud requires the scope **Code (read and write)** to be able to post comments to pull requests.

+    > SonarCloud will post comments to the pull request as if it is user who owns the personal access token.
+The recommended practice is to create a separate "bot" VSTS user for this so that it is clear which comments are from real developers and which are from SonarCloud.

    ![vsts_pat_permissions](images/ex3/vsts_pat_permissions.png)

     {% include note.html content= "You should treat Personal Access Tokens like passwords.
 It is recommended that you save them somewhere safe so that you can re-use them for future requests." %}

 1. Configure SonarCloud to analyze pull requests

    - browse to the **Sonar Examples - NetFx** dashboard in SonarCloud
-   - click on **Administration**, **General Settings** and select the **Pull Requests** tab
+   - click on **Administration**, **General Settings**

    ![sc_admin](images/ex3/sc_admin.png)

+   - select the **Pull Requests** tab
    - set the **Provider** drop-down to **VSTS**
    - set the **Personal access token**
    - click **Save**